SGFGOV/medusa-strapi-repo/README.md

 ## Cavaets,

 the package uses axios retry with a default fixed retry interval of 400seconds for any 429 errors.
+I'm happy to accept a PR which defines a better way of dealing with 429 errors

 ## Support us